 Email deliverability is when an email reaches a person’s inbox.

 Marketers consider this metric far more important, for obvious reasons.
-Of course, you want your email to arrive in someone’s mailbox, but you have a higher chance to get opened if you land in the inbox.
+Especially if you’re sending emails in mass, you want them to arrive into someone’s inbox, where you have a higher chance of getting opened.

 How do you increase email deliverability?

 For starters, you make sure you use an opt-in list.
 Then, you prune that list regularly to prevent bad data from causing bounces and tainting your sender reputation.
 Also, you avoid spammy subject lines and constantly adjust your content to get the best engagement.

 However, this is just the tip of the iceberg.
 Let’s take a closer look at some of the email deliverability best practices, as brought to you by our guests today!